Any question that you have that is not answered below, please feel free to email me.

 Glenridding Sailing Centre, the place I launch from, hires out Sit-on-Tops, Canoes ( Open boats / Canadian Canoes ) and all sorts of sailing boats.

-We’ve worked together very well now for over 10 years as we offer very different experiences.
+We’ve worked together very well now for many years as we offer very different experiences.